budi-kurniawan/linear-regression/README.md

 The unit tests are currently commented out due to permission problems in Github Actions.

 ## Ideas for Improvement
-- Write the version number as a text file
-- Write more unit tests catering for more scenarios
+- Write more unit tests to cater for more scenarios
 - More error handling in the Flask functions
 - Include the publication to PyPi in the workflow